MirzaElin/Quanition_Studio_v1.0/paper.md

 quantum games, (v) binomial option pricing, and (vi) a simple monetary sandbox—behind an easy‑to‑use GUI.
 Results can be exported as HTML reports.

-The repository provides a standard Python package, tests, and documentation to meet the Journal of Open Source Software (JOSS) submission criteria.
-While the application is referred to as **Quanition Studio** in the interface, the public repository may use the slug `quanition-studio` for packaging/installation convenience.
+The repository provides a standard Python package, tests, and documentation to meet the.
+While the application is referred to as **Quanition Studio v1.0** in the interface, the public repository may use the slug `quanition-studio` for packaging/installation convenience.

 # Statement of need